^

 4. Partial paralysis of the oculomotor nerve

-5. Miller Fisher Syndrome
+5. Miller Fisher syndrome

-6. Penicillin-induced pseudo-nuclear ophthalmoplegia
+6. Penicillin-induced pseudointernuclear ophthalmoplegia

 7. Surgical trauma of the medial rectus muscle of the eye